elmahio/documentation/docs/logging-to-elmah-io-from-azure-functions.md

 [TOC]

 Logging errors from [Azure Functions](https://elmah.io/features/azure-functions/) requires only a few lines of code.
 We've created a client specifically for Azure Functions.
+If your are looking for logging from Isolated Azure Functions (out of process) check out [Logging to elmah.io from Isolated Azure Functions](/logging-to-elmah-io-from-isolated-azure-functions).

 Install the newest `Elmah.Io.Functions` package in your Azure Functions project: